YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/path/sessions/netconf_session.rst

         :param protocol: ``ssh`` or ``tcp``.
         :param on_demand: Enable on demand downloading by default.
         :param common_cache: Use different directories for different connections by default.
+        :param timeout: The timeout in microseconds, -1 for infinite timeout, 0 for non-blocking

     .. cpp:function:: NetconfSession(\
         const path::Repository& repo, \